seanslma/maki/DevOps/Docker/Add.md

 # Add
+Note that the destination address must not be relative.
+Something like `~/dev` will not copy anything to the folder.

 ## ADD failed: Forbidden path outside the build context
 This error occurs because the path you're trying to add with the ADD instruction is located outside the Docker build context.